Difference Between CFA and CFQ

 - As one of the toughest financial credentials, it has one of the lowest passing rates, which clearly shows the kind of dedicated effort required to earn the credentials.

 - Do have a look at more details on CFA Exam guide

 What is CFQ?

 - CFQ (Corporate Finance Qualification) is a specialist qualification awarded by ICAEW (Institute of Chartered Accountants in England and Wales) to recognize the skills and expertise of corporate financiers.

 - Two routes are available to acquire this special designation – study and experience.
 Essentially, CFQ is an experience-oriented qualification which requires a certain level of experience and expertise to be able to earn the designation, in which case one need not sit for any exam.

-- However, in absence of requisite amount of experience one can opt for study route as well.
-Those who opt for study route must have completed Diploma in Corporate Finance to be eligible to apply for CFQ.
+- However, in the absence of the requisite amount of experience one can opt for a study route as well.
+Those who opt for the study route must have completed a Diploma in Corporate Finance to be eligible to apply for CFQ.

 CFA vs. CFQ Exam Requirements

-To qualify for CFA, a candidate should have a Bachelor’s Degree (or they should be in final year of Bachelor’s Degree) or 4 years of professional work experience or 4 years of higher education and professional work experience taken together.
+To qualify for CFA, a candidate should have a Bachelor’s Degree (or they should be in the final year of Bachelor’s Degree) or 4 years of professional work experience or 4 years of higher education and professional work experience taken together.

-- To qualify for CFQ through study route, 3 programmes are available depending on the level of experience of any candidate.
+- To qualify for CFQ through study route, 3 programs are available depending on the level of experience of any candidate.